Concerns for independent publishers amid soaring print costs caused by 'perfect storm'

 He said there had been a "perfect storm" of issues contributing to the problem.

-Mr Guillory told Scotland on Sunday: "Margins are already so tight for publishers, when you think the price of a paperback hasn't really gone up for the last 20, 30 years.
+Mr Guillory said: "Margins are already so tight for publishers, when you think the price of a paperback hasn't really gone up for the last 20, 30 years.

 "A paperback costs the same as two Christmas cards from Paperchase or something.

-Marion Sinclair, chief executive of Publishing Scotland, said rising prices remain "a significant worry for this year".
+Marion Sinclair, chief executive of Publishing Scotland, said rising prices remained "a significant worry for this year".

 "The retail price of books have remained static for some time and represent amazing value – readers in the UK enjoy low book prices in a fiercely competitive market – but this does mean that publishers’ margins are getting squeezed, and this will have a chilling effect on what they are able to commission, and their terms for writers."